simolus3/drift/drift/README.md

 If you have any questions, feedback or ideas, feel free to [create an issue](https://github.com/simolus3/drift/issues/new).
 If you enjoy this project, I'd appreciate your [🌟 on GitHub](https://github.com/simolus3/drift/).

-## For the web
-For information to use this library on the web (including Flutter web), follow the instructions [here](https://drift.simonbinder.eu/web).
-Keep in mind that web support is still experimental.